ase2sprkkr/ase2sprkkr/sphinx/index.rst

    :maxdepth: 3
    :caption: Contents:

-   Introduction of the package <usage.rst>
+   How to use the package <usage.rst>
    More about the package installation <how-to-install.rst>
    Philosophy of the package (for developers) <philosophy.rst>
    The documentation of modules and classes <auto/ase2sprkkr.rst>